January 05, 2022

 However, since cervical cancer manifests slowly, most cases can be successfully treated if detected early.
 If diagnosed at a later stage, symptoms can still be managed with proper treatment and palliative care.

-Correct diagnosis of cervical cancer and accurate estimation of what stage it is in the body is critical for correct treatment; which may deliver higher levels of positive outcomes.
+Correct diagnosis and accurate estimation of what stage it is in the body is critical for correct treatment; which may deliver higher levels of positive outcomes.
 Let's delve deeper and learn more about cervical cancer, its phases, and treatment options.

-When the cervix is infected with HPV and cancer develops, the cells go through a process known as dysplasia, in which abnormal cells appear in the cervical tissue.
+When the cervix is infected with HPV, the cells go through a process known as dysplasia, in which abnormal cells appear in the cervical tissue.
 Malignant cells may develop into cancerous cells over time, spreading more through the cervix and into adjacent tissues.

 Human Papillomavirus (HPV) infections cause most cervical malignancies.
 HPV is an exceedingly common virus family.
 There are about 100 different varieties of HPV, with at least 14 of them causing cancer.
 According to the World Health Organization, two HPV varieties (16 and 18) are responsible for 70% of cervical malignancies and pre-cancerous lesions.
 HPV has also been linked to anus, vulva, vaginal, penis, and oropharyngeal malignancies.